-The entire course length, including non-video lectures, is posted in the Curriculum for this Course section farther down the course landing page.
+The entire course length, including non-video lectures, is posted in the Course content section farther down the course landing page.

-The length of a course (as shown in the Curriculum for this Course section of the course landing page) is calculated using the criteria below:
+The length of a course (as shown in the Course content section of the course landing page) is calculated using the criteria below:

 One minute for every 240 words